SolaceLabs/solace-integration-guides/docs/_guides/hermesjms.md

 * In the HermesJMS distribution you will find a bin directory with the startup files, hermes.bat and hermes.sh.
 Edit the file you use to start HermesJMS and add the system property definition `-DSolace_JMS_Browser_Timeout_In_MS=1000` to the Java command.

 #### OS X
 Step 1.
 Open the Applications directory in Finder.
-Right-click on the HermesJMS icon and select “Show Package Contents”.
+Right-click on the HermesJMS icon and select "Show Package Contents".

 ![]({{ site.baseurl }}/images/hermesjms/Picture1.png)